abijith-2002/video-subtitle-viewer-96969/README.md

 Ensure the PostgreSQL database exists and is reachable.

 ### 3) Run the app
-With the virtualenv activated:
+With the virtualenv activated, you can start the app in either of the following ways:

+- Using Python entrypoint (ensures 'src' is importable): python main.py --host 0.0.0.0 --port 8000 --reload

-- uvicorn src.api.main:app --host 0.0.0.0 --port 8000 --reload
+- Using uvicorn directly (works because 'src' is inside the container root): uvicorn src.api.main:app --host 0.0.0.0 --port 8000 --reload

 On first run, tables are created automatically and, if ENV=development and SEED_DB=true, a sample placeholder video entry is seeded.